If you visit any therapist website, you’ll see statements like the following:

 Once you realize that people want a life transformation, you’ll want to understand how the journey will look for them.

 First, they’ll have to get to know, like, and trust you.
 That’s the baseline starting point.
-Many factors for getting to know, like, and trust you are visual or having to do with getting referred.
+Many factors for getting to know, like, and trust you are visual or beyond your website (thinks like how you show up in the community, what connections refer you, or your social media presence).

 Next, don’t “sell yourself,” instead, meet them where they are in their pain and then sell the destination.
 Let them know healing is possible and that you’re someone who can help them get there.

-The thing is, they already know the pain they are experiencing.
-They also know the destination they want to reach.
+The thing is, they already know the pain they are experiencing and they know where they’d like to be instead.
 It’s easy to sell your solution when you’re just confirming that they’ll get the value they are seeking.

 It’s like they are imagining a quiet beach and then you come along and start describing how you can help them go to a place with sand, calm gentle waves, clean breeze, and gentle sunshine.

 How do you think they will react?
-They’ll be like “yes, I finally found someone who understands me.
-Where I am and where I want to be instead.
-Take me to the beach!”
+They’ll be like, “Yes!
+I finally found someone who gets me.
+They know where I am and where I want to be instead.”

 And who wouldn’t want to focus on the beach instead of the long drive to get there?